webvpro/ttrpg-fyi/src/content/compendiums/csrd/en/cyphers/gunlantern-slug.md

 - Manifest
 - Weird-West
 ---

 ## Gunlantern Slug

->[!info] Stats

 > **Level:** 1d6 + 1

+> **Form:** Bullet case glows dim as a candle

-> **Kind:** Manifest
+> **Kind:** Manifest Cypher

-Firing the slug (either as an attack or into the air) causes the gun to emit a beam of light for three hours per cypher level.
+> **Effect:** Firing the slug (either as an attack or into the air) causes the gun to emit a beam of light for three hours per cypher level.
 The beam brightly illuminates an immediate area the gun wielder points their gun at within long range.
-If the wielder points their light into a region of magical darkness, and the effect that created the darkness is of lower level than the gunlantern slug, the darkness is dispelled.
+> If the wielder points their light into a region of magical darkness, and the effect that created the darkness is of lower level than the gunlantern slug, the darkness is dispelled.
 If the magical darkness is higher level, the duration of the illumination effect ends.